qoshirotu/ROUV-System-Development/README.md

 | **Processing Approach** |     Distributed AI Inference |
 | **Deployment Type**     | Edge Device + Remote Backend |

-## 🧠 Technical Challenge

-Running video streaming, motor control, and AI inference simultaneously on Raspberry Pi 4 reduced frame rate and increased latency.

-To address this limitation, the AI inference workload was moved to a remote backend server.
-This allowed the Raspberry Pi to focus on video acquisition, communication, and ROUV control while maintaining responsive detection performance.

 ## 🔮 Future Improvements